-\$1,000 Monthly Fee
+Minimum Opening Deposit \$1,000 Monthly Fee \$0 Terms For individuals Interest Rate Rates based on term

-For individuals

 SEP IRA

 A Simplified Employee Pension (SEP) IRA is available to small business owners who provide retirement savings options for themselves as well as their employees.
 The SEP IRA is strictly employer-funded and is ideal for larger annual contributions.